Bartter Syndrome and Gitelman Syndrome

-Bartter syndrome and Gitelman syndrome are hereditary and are usually caused by a recessive gene.
+Bartter syndrome and Gitelman syndrome are hereditary and are usually caused by a recessive gene (see Figure: Non–X-Linked Recessive Disorders).
 Thus, a person with Bartter syndrome or Gitelman syndrome has usually inherited two recessive genes for the disorder, one from each parent.
 Because two genes are needed when a recessive gene is involved, there are usually no other immediate family members with the syndrome.
 Although both are rare, Gitelman syndrome is more common than Bartter syndrome.

 Because the defective functions of the tubule cells in the kidneys cannot be corrected, treatment is lifelong and is aimed at correcting the hormonal, fluid, and electrolyte abnormalities.
 People take supplements containing the substances that are lost in the urine, such as potassium and magnesium, and also increase their fluid intake.

 Certain drugs can be helpful.
-People with Bartter syndrome are given nonsteroidal anti-inflammatory drugs (NSAIDs), such as indomethacin, and a drug that reduces excretion of potassium into the urine, such as spironolactone (which also blocks the action of aldosterone) or amiloride.
+People with Bartter syndrome are given nonsteroidal anti-inflammatory drugs (NSAIDs), such as indomethacin.
+A drug that reduces excretion of potassium into the urine, such as spironolactone (which also blocks the action of aldosterone) or amiloride, is also needed.
 Spironolactone or amiloride is also given to people with Gitelman syndrome.
 NSAIDs are not helpful in Gitelman syndrome.
 For both syndromes, doctors may give angiotensin-converting enzyme (ACE) inhibitors, which block the increased production of aldosterone.
 Doctors may give growth hormone to children who are very short.